Sweet Potato Souffle is a delicious, rich and creamy side dish. Topped with crunchy, oven roasted pecans and a sprinkle of cinnamon sugar.

 - Transfer the mixture to the prepared baking dish.
 Smooth the top.

 Sprinkle with chopped pecans and cinnamon sugar evenly.
-Drizzle the melted butter on top.
+Drizzle the remaining 3 tablespoons of melted butter on top.

 Cover dish with foil, to avoid pecan topping from burning.
 Bake for about 30 minutes, uncover and bake for another 20-30 minutes or until puffed and lightly browned on the edges and top.